-This section provides resources for working with sexual dysfunction, including sex therapists, sex shops, videos, journals, and assessment tools.
+This section provides resources for working with sexual dysfunction issues, including information about sex therapists, sex shops, videos, journals, and a list of assessment tools.

 Locating a Certified Sex Therapist

 The American Association of Sexuality Educators, Counselors and Therapists (www.aasect.org) has a list of providers.